 Use of assessment outcomes to improve student learning.

 Advisement and availability to students, e.g., office hours and informal contact.

+Community engagement activities include, but are not limited to: classroom and laboratory sections, field work or field trips, on-line instruction, and a variety of advisory, supervisory, or sponsorship roles including community engaged learning, undergraduate research, student clubs and organizations, events, and programs.

 Documents for the determination of rating in this category are peer review, student evaluations, teaching portfolio, and other items addressing the performance level in areas a–g above.